I’ve updated this post on 10 August 2020

-I’ll decode the P45 form for you, show you what the numbers mean and explain why it’s really important for your personal taxes.
+Find out more about the P45 form, what all the numbers mean and explain why it’s important for your personal taxes.

 A P45 is a tax form is issued by HMRC but filled out by your employer.
 You get one when you leave your job.